salt-die/batgrl/docs/user/pong_tutorial.rst

     class Pong(App):
         async def on_start(self):
-            game_field = Widget(
+            game_field = Gadget(
                 size=(FIELD_HEIGHT, FIELD_WIDTH),
                 background_color_pair=WHITE_ON_GREEN,
             )

-            self.add_widget(game_field)
+            self.add_gadget(game_field)

     if __name__ == "__main__":
         Pong().run()

-Widgets are interactive graphic elements that make up your app.
-In fact, the app is just a tree of widgets.
+Gadgets are interactive graphic elements that make up your app.
+In fact, the app is just a tree of gadgets.
-The base `Widget` class is little more than a container for other widgets, but it can be given a background color pair.
+The base `Gadget` class is little more than a container for other gadgets, but it can be given a background color pair.

-The app's `add_widget` method adds a widget to the root widget in the widget tree.
-The root widget always has a size that is equal to your terminal's current size.
+The app's `add_gadget` method adds a gadget to the root gadget in the gadget tree.
+The root gadget always has a size that is equal to your terminal's current size.

 If you run the app now, you should see a green rectangle.